Apple has allowed the Opera Mini browser on the Jesus Phone, according to a shock announcement from Opera.

 Nokia has announced three new handsets - the Nokia C3, Nokia C6 and Nokia E5 - designed to put better messaging and social networking tools in the hands of more people around the world, at affordable prices.
 These new handsets feature full QWERTY keyboards, and enable access to a range of different email accounts, IM communities and social networks.

 Nokia has announced it will bring social networking to the masses on its freshly minted C3, C6 and E5 phones.
+This comes just a day after Microsoft did the same for mobile Windows users, and Sony Ericsson is promising to catch up.

 The Conservative Party Manifesto, published today, is a slap in the face for all those who have been claiming that there is very little difference between the two major parties when it comes to policy.